-Nashville also lacks public transportation infrastructure unless your work location is downtown, and the traffic grid has strained under the weight of the growing city.
-However, each of these downsides is an opportunity for Nashville residents to innovate and make a difference, and maybe that innovator is you!
+Nashville also lacks public transportation infrastructure unless your work location is downtown.
+The traffic grid has strained under the weight of the growing city.
+However, each of these downsides is an opportunity for Nashville residents to innovate and make a difference.
+Maybe the next innovator is you!

 Nashville’s Best Neighborhoods

-The area is home to quite a few different types of neighborhoods, allowing residents to settle in places that suit their needs and their personalities.
+The area is home to quite a few different types of neighborhoods.
+The variety allows residents to settle in places that suit their needs and their personalities.
 Let’s take a look at a handful of contenders.

 For Fast-Paced Urban Living

 For a thriving area that’s a little more removed from the tourists, Midtown is a great choice.
-It’s home to an excellent selection of new condos and upscale apartments with Nashville staples like Patterson House and easy walking to Division and Demonbreun Streets for some of the most famous music studios in the country.
+It’s home to an excellent selection of new condos and upscale apartments.
+Nashville staples like Patterson House are here.
+Walking to Division and Demonbreun Streets for some of the most famous music studios in the country is easy.
 It’s a dynamic section of the city.